goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ## Logging

+[Logging in ArduPilot](https://ardupilot.org/copter/docs/common-logs.html) is a very important process that should be well understood in order to properly analyze and troubleshoot performance.

 ### Logging Params

-- Preference to have new log saved after disarmed LOG_FILE_DSRMROT = 1
+- Our preference is to have a new log saved after disarmed so we set this parameter:
-- For troubleshooting Log bitmask etc per wiki
+  - LOG_FILE_DSRMROT = 1
+- If you need troubleshooting help, please post your data flash logs when posting to [ArduPilot Discuss Forum](https://discuss.ardupilot.org).
+- You may need to change your [log bitmask](https://ardupilot.org/copter/docs/parameters.html#log-bitmask-log-bitmask) depending on what information you need to analize.

-## Full Param Files
+## d450 Parameter Files

+COMING SOON.

 - Link to pre autotune
 - Link to post autotune